aroberge/friendly-traceback-docs/docs/html/_sources/usage_adv.rst.txt

 Catching exception locally
 --------------------------

-As mentioned before, another way to use Friendly is to catch exceptions where they are expected to arise, such as::
+As mentioned before, another way to use friendly is to catch exceptions where they are expected to arise, such as::